Dan Weller: Producing

 Having worked with producer Colin Richardson on the first SikTh album, Weller became fascinated by music production.
 Three years later in Miami he handled production duties on the band's follow-up album Death of a Dead Day.
 Thus ensued a production career.

-Dan is well known as a long term collaborator with UK sonic pioneers Enter Shikari.
+Weller is well known as a long term collaborator with UK sonic pioneers Enter Shikari.
 He produced A Flash Flood of Colour, the third Enter Shikari album at Karma Sound Studios in Thailand, as well as featuring in the band's Phenakistoscope documentary.
-Dan had previously worked on the band's second album, Common Dreads and also produced follow-up singles "Destabilise" and "Quelle Surprise".
-Dan then went on to produce the three singles-EP Rat Race and the fourth album of the band, The Mindsweep, which was critically acclaimed.
+Weller had previously worked on the band's second album, Common Dreads and also produced follow-up singles "Destabilise" and "Quelle Surprise".
+He then went on to produce the three singles-EP Rat Race and the fourth album of the band, The Mindsweep.

-He produced the debut Young Guns album and the followup, Bones the lead single from which (Bones) achieved active number 1 in America along with being the official theme for WWE wrestlemania.
+He produced the debut Young Guns album and the followup, Bones the lead single from which (Bones) achieved active number 1 in America along with being the official theme for WWE Wrestlemania.